un-pogaz/AutoClick/README.md

 -t --tick \<number\>

-Set the click interval
+Set the click interval (in ms)

 -k --key ( Caps | CapsLock | Num | NumLock | Scroll | ScrollLock | Alt | Ctrl | Shift )

 Set the key for generate clicks

 --toggle

-Enable the toggle mode only for "Ctrl", "Alt", "Maj" and "Pause"
+Enable the toggle mode for "Ctrl", "Alt", "Maj" and "Pause"

 -r --active

-Active AutoClick
+Active AutoClicker

+--opacity \<number\>

+Set the opacity of the window

+--TopMost

+Defines the window as "Top of the most"